xorpd/idsearch/README.md

 The results are obtained immediately.
 For comparison, the time of search using IDA's text search (Alt + T) is 46 seconds on my machine.

-The text tokens search is very fast, hoever it does not allow to perform case sensitive text searches, or exact text searches.
+The text tokens search is very fast, however it does not allow to perform case sensitive text searches, or exact text searches.
 For example, the text above will not find Mozilla in a line that contains the string 'HiMozilla'.
 It will find it inside the lines 'Hi,Mozilla' and 'Hi Mozilla'.